DougAnderson444/rdx/README.md

 - 🦀 Pure Rust (no JavaScript)
 - 🥇 All Platforms (Web, Desktop)
-- 🦕 Extensible - Bring your own eXtensions
+- 🦕 Extensible - Bring your own eXtensions, or run other's privately
-- 🦺 Safe - Run other peoples' FULL STACK code safely in a WebAssembly
+- 🦺 Safe - FULL STACK code safely in a WebAssembly
+- 🚀 Fast - WebAssembly is fast, and Rhai is Fast
+- 🎨 Beautiful - eGUI is beautiful, and Rhai is simple
+- 📦 Bundled - Everything you need in one package
+- 🌐 Web - Deploy to the web with Trunk
+- 📱 Mobile - Coming soon

 ## Why?